blazium-engine/blazium-docs/tutorials/performance/gpu_optimization.rst

 The demand for new graphics features and progress almost guarantees that you will encounter graphics bottlenecks.
-Some of these can be on the CPU side, for instance in calculations inside the Godot engine to prepare objects for rendering.
+Some of these can be on the CPU side, for instance in calculations inside the Blazium Engine to prepare objects for rendering.
 Bottlenecks can also occur on the CPU in the graphics driver, which sorts instructions to pass to the GPU, and in the transfer of these instructions.
 And finally, bottlenecks also occur on the GPU itself.